 Speeding, distracted driving and impaired driving were the three main causes of fatal car collisions in 2020.
 Out of these three, speeding seemed to be the most common.
 The Washington Post reports that in some of the most congested areas of the country, average speeds increased by as much as 250 percent.

-The spike in impaired driving collisions could be attributed to people relying on drugs and alcohol due to the stress the pandemic has brought.
+A spike in impaired driving collisions is a documented attribute of the pandemic.
 The percentage of drivers who tested positive for either drugs or alcohol between July-September of last year was 61%, according to the NHTSA.

 Automobile Collision Attorneys